DisCouRSE Focus Group: Team Culture and Leadership in dRTP contexts

 - propose some directions to refine the DIRECT competencies framework5 and plan future training activities.

 Note that this event is in-person only with no hybrid option.
+Registration has now closed.

 Schedule